ContainedBlargh/sio/README.md

   - Write to `rng` to seed a random generator. `mov` from the register to get a value!
     Try different types to get different results!
   - Use the `xsz`, `ysz`, `gfx` and `pxl` registers to render simple raster graphics.
+    - Use the `kb0` emulated PowerChannel to consume keyboard codes (sent from the raster-window).
 - End your program with the new `end` instruction.

 Unfortunately a lot of the documentation was in Zealandic(???) so I don't really know how everything works yet.